-The Lincoln Caves were first discovered in 1930 when workers blasted the mountain to build a highway.
-This cavern in Huntingdon is one of the easiest reachable caverns in PA.
-The name was kept by its owner Myron Dunlavy Sr., after his favorite president.
+The Lincoln Caves were first discovered in 1930 when workers blasted the mountain lion to build a highway.
+This unique cave in Huntingdon is one of the easiest reachable caverns in PA.
+The name was kept by its owner, Myron Dunlavy Sr., after his favorite president.

-Later his son found another cavern near it, which he named the Whisper Caverns.
-Though discovered later, the Whisper Caverns is sometimes considered more beautiful, by few tourists, than the Lincoln Caverns.
+Later his son found another cavern near it, which he named the whisper rocks Caverns.
+Though discovered later, the Whisper Caverns are sometimes considered more beautiful, by few tourists, than the Lincoln Caverns.

 Leaving that aside the caverns’ main tourist attraction is The Frozen Niagara, a large flowstone, as the name suggests, The Pearl Room.
-The three rare cave pearls were found, the Pagoda Avenue consisting of pagoda-shaped stalagmites.
+The three rare cave pearls were found in Pagoda Avenue, which consists of pagoda-shaped stalagmites.

 6. Laurel Caverns

-Lights also surround the caves, and usually, the tour ends with a spectacular light show, unlike other caverns in PA.
+Lights also surround Laurel Caverns, and usually, the tour ends with a spectacular light show, unlike other caverns in PA.

 7. Crystal Cave

-Crystal caves situated in Kutztown were first found in 1871 by John Gehret and William Merkel.
-As the name suggests, the caves are most famously known for their crystal-like projections on the ceilings and walls.
+Crystal caves in Kutztown were first found in 1871 by John Gehret and William Merkel.
+As the name suggests, the Crystal Cave is most famously known for its crystal-like projections on ceilings, walls, and natural wonders.

-Besides that, the stalagmites and stalactites are of a milky white color attracting people’s attention.
-Gemstone panning also intrigues the tourists.
-Explorers say that some of the rock formations there are more than half a million years old.
+Besides that, in the crystal cave view, the stalagmites and stalactites are of milky white color, attracting people’s attention.
+Gemstone panning also intrigues the visitors.

-One of its main features is the “Upside-down Ice cream Cone” that resembles vanilla, chocolate, mint ice-cream layers due to the calcite deposits of different colors.
+One of its main features is the “Upside-down Ice cream Cone,” which resembles vanilla, chocolate, and mint ice cream layers due to the calcite deposits of different colors.
 These features make it stand out among the other caverns in PA.

-These caves are located in Manns Choice, PA.
-It was first founded in 1928.
-The name Coral Caves was kept because of the fossilized coral found there.
+These caves are located in Manns Choice, PA, founded in 1928.
+The name Coral Caverns was kept because of the fossilized coral found there.

-According to the tour guides, this place had been underwater a long time back, and thus many fossils of corals are still embedded in the walls of these caves and date back to around 400 million years old.
+According to the guided tour, this place had been underwater a long time ago, and thus many fossils of coral caverns are still embedded in the walls of these caves and date back to around 400 million years old.

 9. Indian Echo Caverns

-Tourists flock to these areas from all over the world almost all year round.
-Be it for touring or educational purposes, these caverns are one of the best for these jobs.
+If you want to get away at the weekend for a little fun trip, you should consider visiting these caverns in PA.
+Tourists flock to these areas from all over the world annually.
+For tours or educational purposes, these caverns are some of the best for these jobs.

-It’s a soul-enriching experience to witness the beauty that lies underneath the simple-looking dirt-covered earth in the forms of these caverns.
-Now that you know about these magnificent caverns in PA, we hope we could inspire you to visit at least one of these caverns once in your life.
+It’s a soul-enriching experience to witness the beauty beneath the simple-looking dirt-covered earth in the forms of these caverns.
+Now that you know about these magnificent caverns in PA, we hope we can inspire you to visit at least one of these caverns once in your life.

 Click here to read more articles like this.